filegarden/mail/README.md

 ## Installation

-**By using this, you agree to the Let's Encrypt Subscriber Agreement.**
+**By using this mail server, you agree to the Let's Encrypt Subscriber Agreement.**

 First, you must own a server.
 (We recommend a VPS running Linux, but any OS will work.
 Debian is our favorite Linux distro!)